medplum/medplum/packages/docs/blog/2024-11-14-zero-downtime-postgres-major-version-upgrade.md

 2. Using PgBouncer as a proxy/connection pooler to facilitate the switchover and avoid any dropped database client connections
 3. A switchover script to orchestrate the switchover as fast as possible

-To cut to the chase, the step-by-step runbook we used to manage our database upgrade process and its supporting resources can be found here (TODO link).
+To cut to the chase, **here is the [step-by-step postgres upgrade runbook](https://github.com/medplum/medplum-postgres-upgrade/blob/main/docs/runbook.md) we used to manage our database upgrade** and its [supporting resources](https://github.com/medplum/medplum-postgres-upgrade).
 Let’s walk through some steps of the runbook to provide some more color.

 ### Enabling logical replication in RDS Aurora cluster parameter group